 - Along the Škocjan Educational Trail

 This is a 2-hour circular educational trail you can do on your own or with a guide.
-It will take you pass the two collapsed valleys and trough the villages of Betajna, Škocjan and Matavun.
-It provides all information about cave formations, flora and fauna and the rich historical heritage we can find in this area.
-As a part of this tour you can visit the museum exhibitions, which we highly recommend.
+It will take you to pass the two collapsed valleys and trough the villages of Betajna, Škocjan, and Matavun.
+It provides all information about cave formations, flora and fauna, and the rich historical heritage we can find in this area.
+As a part of this tour, you can visit the museum exhibitions, which we highly recommend.

 These tours are available all year round.
 For a guided tour a standard €6 adult fee applies and the unguided tours are free of charge.